Statistical topological data analysis using persistence landscapes: Examples

-\subsection{Torus and sphere}
+\subsection{Torus and Sphere}

-We will use statistical inference on persistence landscapes to discriminate between iid samples of 1000 points from a torus and a sphere in $\R^3$ with the same surface area, using the uniform surface area measure~\cite{dhs:sampling} (see Figure~\ref{fig:torus-and-sphere}).
+Here we combine persistence landscapes and statistical inference to discriminate between iid samples of 1000 points from a torus and a sphere in $\R^3$ with the same surface area, using the uniform surface area measure as described by \citet{dhs:sampling} (see Figure~\ref{fig:torus-and-sphere}).
+To be precise, we use the torus given by $(r-2)^2+z^2=1$ in cylindrical coordinates, and the sphere given by $r^2=2\pi$ in spherical coordinates.

 For these points, we construct a filtered simplicial complex as follows.
-First we triangulate the underlying space using the Coxeter--Freudenthal-Kuhn triangulation.
-Next we smooth our data using a triangular kernel.
+First we triangulate the underlying space using the Coxeter--Freudenthal--Kuhn triangulation, starting with a cubical grid with sides of length $\frac{1}{2}$.
+Next we smooth our data using a triangular kernel with bandwidth 0.9.
 We evaluate this kernel density estimator at the vertices of our simplicial complex.
-Finally, we filter our simplicial complex by taking the flag complex on upper excursion sets of the vertices.
-That is, for filtration level $r$, we include a simplex in our triangulation if and only if the kernel density estimator has values less than or equal to $r$ at all of its vertices (see Figure~\ref{fig:torus-and-sphere}).
-We then calculate the persistent homology of this filtered simplicial complex (see Figure~\ref{fig:torus-and-sphere}).
+Finally, we filter our simplicial complex as follows.
+For filtration level $-r$, we include a simplex in our triangulation if and only if the kernel density estimator has values greater than or equal to $r$ at all of its vertices.
+Three stages in the filtration for one of the samples are shown in (see Figure~\ref{fig:torus-and-sphere}).
+We then calculate the persistence landscape of this filtered simplicial complex for 100 samples and plot the mean landscapes (see Figure~\ref{fig:torus-and-sphere}).
+We observe that the large peaks correspond to the Betti numbers of the torus and sphere.

 Since the support of the persistence landscapes is bounded, we can use the integral of the landscapes to obtain a real valued random variable that satisfies \eqref{eq:clt}.

-First we apply Levene's test to check the equal variance assumption.
-Then we use Student's t-test to test the null hypothesis that these random variables have equal mean.
+We use a two-sample z-test to test the null hypothesis that these random variables have equal mean.
 For the landscapes in dimensions 0 and 2 we cannot reject the null hypothesis.
-In dimension 1 we do reject the null hypothesis with a p-value of $4.6 \times 10^{-6}$.
+In dimension 1 we do reject the null hypothesis with a p-value of $3 \times 10^{-6}$.

 We can also choose a functional that only integrates the persistence landscape $\lambda(k,t)$ for certain ranges of $k$.
-In dimension 1, with $k=1$ or $k=2$ there is a statistically significant difference (p-values of $10^{-8}$ and $7 \times 10^{-7}$), but not for $k>2$.
+In dimension 1, with $k=1$ or $k=2$ there is a statistically significant difference (p-values of $10^{-8}$ and $3 \times 10^{-6}$), but not for $k>2$.
 In dimension 2, there is not a significant difference for $k=1$, but there is a significant difference for $k>1$ (p-value $<10^{-4}$).
-For the last case, we use Welch's t-test.

-Now we increase the difficulty by adding a fair amount of Gaussian noise to the point samples (see Figure~\ref{fig:noisy}).
+Now we increase the difficulty by adding a fair amount of Gaussian noise to the point samples (see Figure~\ref{fig:noisy}) and using only 10 samples for each surface.